hangrybear666/09-devops-bootcamp__aws/README.md

     e.
 Manage Jenkins -> Available Plugins -> Ignore Committer Strategy -> Install.
 This allows us to ignore commits by the jenkins pipeline itself for build triggering.

     f.
-Install Plugin for ssh connection under Manage Jenkins -> Available Plugins -> SSH Agent
+Manage Jenkins -> Available Plugins -> SSH Agent to install Plugin for ssh connection to remote instances

     g.
+Manage Jenkins -> Available Plugins -> Pipeline Utility Steps for reading property files from repository to receive key-value pairs from config

+    h.
 In your Github Repository add your own jenkins repo url on push events as hook, navigate to Settings -> Webhooks -> http://165.227.155.148:8080/github-webhook/

 3. To have your pipeline automatically increment the artifact version, add a dynamic docker image tag, push the image to docker hub, ssh into AWS EC2 to pull and run the image via docker compose and finally commit the version changes to scm without triggering an automatic build via push hook, follow these steps